-Step 1 Notice 1: Fees Reminder and Invoice You will be posted a fees reminder and an invoice four weeks before your tuition fee is due.
+Step 1 - Notice 1: Fees Reminder and Invoice You will be posted a fees reminder and an invoice four weeks before your tuition fee is due.
 It will also be emailed to your agent.
 This invoice will be the First Notice & you are required to pay by the due date.
-Step 2 Final Reminder: Intention to Report If your fees become overdue by 7 working days immediate payment is required and a final reminder and an Intention to Report notice, will be posted to you.
+Step 2 - Final Reminder: Intention to Report If your fees become overdue by 7 working days immediate payment is required and a final reminder and an Intention to Report notice, will be posted to you.
 A copy will be emailed to your agent.
 (This step will be recorded on your personal records at ACBI.)
-Step 3 Appeal or Payment You will have 20 working days to appeal in writing or to contact the College regarding payment.
-Step 4 Reporting to DHA If payment in full, or a legitimate written request for appeal, is not received from you the College will report you to the Department of Home Affairs (DHA) for failure to pay fees.
+Step 3 - Appeal or Payment You will have 20 working days to appeal in writing or to contact the College regarding payment.

+Step 4 - Reporting to DHA If payment in full, or a legitimate written request for appeal, is not received from you the College will report you to the Department of Home Affairs (DHA) for failure to pay fees.
 Your CoE will be terminated and your visa may be cancelled.
-Step 5 Student Exclusion If your CoE is cancelled you will not be able to attend classes until the situation is resolved and your account settled.
+Step 5 - Student Exclusion If your CoE is cancelled you will not be able to attend classes until the situation is resolved and your account settled.

-23. Orientation on Arrival
+21. Orientation on arrival

-Orientation is conducted prior to your course commencement date.
-It is designed to inform you about ACBI life and to introduce you to your course.
-In addition, you will meet your ACBI staff, have a tour of the College, be informed of College policies and procedures as well as health and safety practices.
+Orientation is conducted on your first day at College.
+It is designed to inform you about College life and to introduce you to your course.
+In addition, you will meet your trainer and other College staff, have a tour of the College and be informed of College policies and procedures.

-24. Academic Honesty Policy
+22. Academic Honesty Policy